laraffa/vacation_quiz/README.md

-# _{Application Name}_
+# _Vacation Quiz_

-#### _{Brief description of application}, {Date of current version}_
+#### _A quiz which chooses your dream vacation, completed January 15, 2016_

 #### By _**Lindsey Raffa**_

-##Project Name
-_Vacation Quiz_

 ## Description

 _In this project I have created a simple quiz that allows users to select radio buttons to answer questions based on their preferences.
-The quiz will input out the users ideal vacation destination.
+Based on these selections, the quiz will input out the users ideal vacation destination.
 I did this using basic HTML, CSS, Bootstrap, and JavaScript.

 ### License